Shubham-SV/Online-Learning-Community-Using-Flask/README.md

 Notifications :
 1. You can subscribe if to get notification via email if new article is added.
-2. There are feedback form after submitting it you will get a email for thanks .
+2. There are feedback form after submitting it you will get a email for thanks.